Kauai Island Hawaii USA

 Animi Beach - Kauai

-Not to worry...
+Not to worry if you don't have a reservation or can't find parking at Tunnels...
 Animi Beach is (see photo) beautiful and protected by a reef making swimming safe all year with some good snorkeling opportunities.
 Very long Animi Beach also has lots of free parking available and plenty of natural shade provided by trees.
-Beach lovers will discover many more lovely beaches on Kauai’s north shore to explore.
+Beach lovers will discover many more lovely beaches on Kauai’s North Shore to explore.

-Although you must now obtain parking or shuttle van transportation reservations, a visit to Ke’e Beach and its surrounding Haena State Park is interesting.
+Although you must now obtain parking or shuttle transportation reservations, a visit to Ke’e Beach and its surrounding Haena State Park is wonderful.
 During the summer, there is nice swimming and snorkeling.
-This is also the start of the Kalalau Trail along the Na Pali coastline for advanced hikers and campers that plan ahead for this adventure.
+This is also the start of Kauai's famous (and difficult) Kalalau Trail along the Napali Coast for advanced hikers and campers that plan ahead for this adventure.

-From Ke’e Beach you can get a nice view of the beautiful Na Pali mountains and coastline (see photo).
-Because the number of visitors here became too much to preserve its uniqueness, daily limits are enforced and reservations are highly recommended.
+From Kauai's Ke’e Beach you can get a nice view of the beautiful Napali mountains and coastline (see photo).
+Because the number of visitors became too much to preserve its uniqueness, daily limits are enforced and reservations are necessary.

 View from the Kilauea Lighthouse Kauai